Connor56/node-finance/README.md

 - To help you plan for the future, it lets you create speculative incomes and outgoings with percentages attached to them.
 - It lets you group together related incomes, outgoings, or capital, decluttering and simplifying the graph.
 - It lets you save and load your data, all of which is stored locally in your browser.
-- It costs NOTHING and will be useable in its current state forever.
+- It costs NOTHING and will be usable in its current state forever.

 ## Who is it for?